archiebenn/BIOLM0051_analysis/README.md

 # Heathrow "Mystery Meat" analysis pipeline
 ### Requirements
-If you wish to reproduce this analysis, the following is required:
+If you wish to reproduce this analysis, the following are required:
 - `micromamba` installation  (see: [https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html]).
 To install, execute the following and restart your shell:

 ```bash